 Contributing

-Hello, welcome and thank you for showing interesting contributing to Nova!
+Hello, welcome and thank you for showing interest in contributing to Nova!
 Contributions are absolutely welcome, wanted, and dearly desired.
 That being said, before you being, you'll want to know a few things.

 1. @aapoalas will likely leave a lot of PR comments.
 He's not doing it to be evil or anything, he's just an idiot.